 Ensuring eligibility and payment of education benefits offered by external (non-SUNY) employers is the sole responsibility of the student.
 Payment deadlines and penalties still apply.

-VESID, an office of the New York State Education Department, each year offers thousands of New Yorkers with disabilities an opportunity to become independent through education, training, and employment.
+ACCES-VR (formerly VESID), is an office of the New York State Education Department, that, each year, offers thousands of New Yorkers with disabilities an opportunity to become independent through education, training, and employment.

 1. the presence of a physical or mental disability which for the individual constitutes or results in a substantial handicap to employment; and